 Most of the law that address how we keep and use firearms in Georgia are, in fact state law.

 Georgia is one of the more gun friendly states but there are restrictions in effect and if you are not aware of them you could end up being charged with an offense about which you were completely unaware and which could negate your right to keep and bear arms.

 Common sense and the law occasionally but not always intersect.
 It is not something that should be left to chance.
-Click here to see how we address these issues with a three hour, thirty five dollar class.
+Click here to see how we address these issues with a five hour, sixty five dollar class.

 do you think is going to happen immediately after you have prevailed in a